 Article 4 of the 2017 Law on Protection from Domestic Violence obliges all health, education, and social service providers-both public and private-to report any domestic violence incident involving a person who is legally incompetent or incapacitated.
 Reporting requires the victim's consent if the victim is competent and if the crime constitutes a felony, as per the same article.
-Additionally, the FPD and the National Center for Human Rights provide 24-hour hotlines, which contributed to the full score of 8/8 of Indicator 19.
+Additionally, the FPD and the National Center for Human Rights provide 24-hour hotlines.
+(Indicator 19 score of 8/8)